 If you start margin trading crypto first you’re going to need some crypto.
 Thankfully, you can buy Bitcoin (BTC) and other cryptocurrencies in Exodus, in any way you prefer:

 - Use a credit / debit card, bank account, or Apple Pay.
 The easiest payment gateway, Ramp or MoonPay, is chosen for you depending on your region and availability.

-- Exchange Ethereum and 200 other cryptocurrencies for Bitcoin (BTC) using the built-in exchange appLink Exodus with the FTX exchange for even more options
+- Exchange Ethereum and 200 other cryptocurrencies for Bitcoin (BTC) using the built-in exchange app.

 This content is for informational purposes only and is not investment advice.
 You should consult a qualified licensed advisor before engaging in any transaction.